 Substantial contributors to the Council (within the current fiscal year or the past five fiscal years)

-Any non-stock entity controlled by one or more Key Employees
+Any non-stock entity controlled by one or more Key Persons

 Related Party Transaction.
 Any transaction, agreement, or other arrangement with the Council in which a Related Party has a Financial Interest.
 Any Related Party Transaction will be considered a potential conflict of interest for purposes of this Policy.